AntonBaukin/embeddy/docs/config.md

 Thers is no strict convention how to name the OSGi properties.
 Some are defined in OSGi standard on the services.
 Else are based on the full class name of the service Java interface.
 Else are named from the symbolic names of the bundles.
-Read the documentation on the service and on the concreete implementation you use.
+Read the documentation on the service and on the concrete implementation you use.